-While cancer doesn’t discriminate, eating a variety of fresh foods in moderation is one factor you can control.
-“It’s about your habits over time, not just one meal or food,” says Kennedy.
-To strike a healthy balance in your diet, aim for each meal to include half veggies or fruit, a quarter lean protein and a quarter whole grains.
-And if you are at risk for cancer (or want to reduce your risk), it might be a good idea to reduce or eliminate these nine foods that have been linked to the disease.
+While cancer doesn't discriminate, eating a variety of fresh foods in moderation is one factor you can control.
+"It's about your habits over time, not just one meal or food," says Kennedy.
+To strike a healthy balance in your diet, aim for each meal to be made up of half veggies or fruit, a quarter lean protein and a quarter whole grains.
+And if you are at increased risk for cancer (or want to reduce your risk), it might be a good idea to reduce or eliminate these 10 foods that have been linked to the disease.

 1. Foods With Low Nutritional Quality

 A massive 2018 study of 471,495 people from the French National Institute for Health and Medical Research in Paris found that those who typically ate foods with low nutritional quality were at a higher risk for developing cancer.
-Specifically, men were at a higher risk colorectal cancer, cancer of the upper aerodigestive tract and stomach, as well as lung cancer.
-And eating foods that were low in nutrients increased women’s risk of liver cancer and postmenopausal breast cancer.
+Specifically, men with poor diets were more susceptible to colorectal cancer, cancer of the upper aerodigestive tract and stomach, and lung cancer.
+And eating foods that were low in nutrients increased women's risk of liver cancer as well as postmenopausal breast cancer.